Constitution of 3 May 1791: Features

 Discussed in Article VIII, the judiciary was separated from the two other branches of the government, and was to be served by elective judges.
 Courts of first instance existed in each voivodeship and were in constant session, with judges elected by the regional sejmik assemblies.
 Appellate tribunals were established for the provinces, based on the reformed Crown Tribunal and Lithuanian Tribunal.
 The Sejm elected from its deputies the judges for the Sejm Court, a precursor to the modern State Tribunal of Poland.
 Referendary courts were established in each province to hear the cases of the peasantry.
 Municipal courts, described in the law on towns, complemented this system.

 Article IX covered procedures for regency, which should be taken up jointly by the council of the Guardians, headed by the Queen, or in her absence by the Primate.
 Article X stressed the importance of education of royal children and tasked the Commission of National Education with this responsibility.
 The last article of the constitution, Article XI, concerned the national standing army.
 Said army was defined as a "defensive force" dedicated "solely to the nation's defense."
 The army was to be increased in strength to 100,000 men.

 To further enhance the Commonwealth's integration and security, the Constitution abolished the erstwhile union of Poland and Lithuania in favor of a unitary state.
 Its full establishment, supported by Stanisław August and Kołlątaj, was opposed by many Lithuanian deputies.
 As a compromise, the Grand Duchy of Lithuania received numerous privileges guaranteeing its continued existence.
 Related acts included the Declaration of the Assembled Estates (Deklaracja Stanów Zgromadzonych) of 5 May 1791, confirming the Government Act adopted two days earlier, and the Mutual Pledge of the Two Nations (Zaręczenie Wzajemne Obojga Narodów), i.e., of the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania, of 22 October 1791, affirming the unity and indivisibility of Poland and Lithuania within a single state and their equal representation in state-governing bodies.
 The Mutual Pledge strengthened the Polish–Lithuanian union while keeping many federal aspects of the state intact.

-The Constitution was also published in English-, French-, and German-language editions.
-Also a manuscript in lithuanian language exists but it was made in the beginning of XIX century.
+The manuscript in Lithuanian language of the Constitution was made and it was also later published in English-, French-, and German-language editions.

 The Constitution provided for potential amendments, which were to be addressed at an extraordinary Sejm to be held every 25 years.